PARTH-TUSSLE/PARTH-TUSSLE/README.md

 - Deepening my understanding of MERN Stack.

 ### 🎯 Goals for 2025
-- Have a very good understanding of MERN Stack and build some exceptional projects.
+- Have a very good understanding of the T3 Stack and build some exceptional projects.

 ## 📊 GitHub Stats: